-Use the CreateProject command to create Version Manager projects or 5.3/6.0 folders.

-You can create a new project directly under the project database location or within another project.
+Create projects and 5.3/6.0 folders You can create a new project directly under the project database location or within another project.
 The parent project in which you are creating the new project must exist.

 By default, the workfile location of the new project is set to the workfile location specified in the user's default workspace.
 Optionally, you can use the -sp option to set a different workspace from which to take the workfile location.
 Or, you can use the -w option to set the workfile location manually.